sjangity/sandeepjangity.co/README.md

 ### The Objective

-A standard master-detail interface fairly conventional in the native mobile world.
+A standard master-detail interface fairly conventional in the native mobile world to highlight my experience as a Full-Stack Web and Mobile developer over the last 12-years.

+_Shameless Plug_

+> `Sandeep-Jangity-Resume.pdf`

 ### Sketch File